flapjackstan/flapjackstan.github.io/_pages/cv-resume.md

 Created a remote input output (RIO) channel used by the simulated vehicle management system to turn on an aircrafts auxiliary power unit (APU) and signal engine ready status using C++ and Python.

-**C4ISR Collections + Process Manager, 3rd Intelligence Battalion + III MEF**<br />2015 to 2017 - Okinawa,Japan
+**C4ISR Collections + Process Manager, 3rd Intelligence Battalion + III MEF**  \
+2015 to 2017 - Okinawa,Japan

 Managed the use of organizational satellite-air-ground data collection resources by validating and processing customer collection requests within the Asia-PACOM region.
 Customer service ranged from issue development, requirement building consultations, and collaborating with technical teams to construct customer collection feeds.

-- Worked on an 8-person geospatial technical team utilizing Agile-Scrum project management techniques to schedule and satisfy collection requests for the Marine Pacific detachment consisting of 35,000 to 55,000 personnel.  \
+- Worked on an 8-person geospatial technical team utilizing Agile-Scrum project management techniques to schedule and satisfy collection requests for the Marine Pacific detachment consisting of 35,000 to 55,000 personnel.  <br />
-- Conducted customer interviews to develop story tasks and expectations used to construct collection plans that fed into over 100 validated and satisfied geospatial products.  \
+- Conducted customer interviews to develop story tasks and expectations used to construct collection plans that fed into over 100 validated and satisfied geospatial products.  <br />
-- Served as a mediator at over 200 meetings between customers and third-party technical teams to establish transparent relationships that allowed for comfortable and structured communication between all parties.  \
+- Served as a mediator at over 200 meetings between customers and third-party technical teams to establish transparent relationships that allowed for comfortable and structured communication between all parties.  <br />

 **Intelligence Analyst, 3rd Intelligence Battalion**  /